Fantasy art

 This project came to me very spontaneously.
 I have had this canvas lying around for several years.
 When I needed to experiment with a hill, or mountain or just a color, I would grab this canvas.
 Finally, it was practically covered in various landscape objects.
 I was between projects, and thought I would put a coat or two of white gesso on this and use it, when I took a different tack.
 I decided to salvage it, and repaint over the objects, attempting to tie them together into a homogenous landscape.
 It's still a bit haphazard, but it was a fun exercise, and I enjoyed the spontaneity of the project.
 The title idea came from my idea to salvage an otherwise wasted canvas.

-Based on Beyond the Farthet Star by Edgar Rice Burroughs
+Based on Beyond the Farthest Star by Edgar Rice Burroughs

 On Poloda, where war has ravaged the planet for over a hundred years, bomb raids occur frequently, so much so that the cities are designed to descend into the ground at sight of enemy squadrons.
 I painted this for my ERB pal Bob McGeeney--former OE for the ERB-APA.